-The MRI showed a malformation of her cerebellum, the area of the brain that controls balance and regulates movement.
+Katherine’s first MRI was ordered one month after her second birthday and showed a malformation of her cerebellum, the area of the brain that controls balance and regulates movement.
 This explained why Katherine was (and still is) severely off-balance and unable to walk without assistance.
 The MRS showed abnormal brain chemistry.
 Together, the results of these two tests indicated a likely metabolic disorder.
-The doctors in Cincinnati concluded Katherine likely had an incredibly rare genetic disease called Infantile Neuroaxonal Dystrophy (INAD).
-INAD is an inherited neurological disorder that affects axons, which carry messages from the brain to other parts of the body.
-It is known to cause progressive loss of vision, loss of motor control (including loss of previously acquired skills such as crawling and sitting), and deterioration in speech.
-There is no known cure for INAD and no known treatment that can stop the progression of the disease.
-Life expectancy for children with INAD is between 5-10 years of age.
+Based on her rare MRI findings, a group of pediatric neurologists concluded Katherine likely had a rare genetic disease called Infantile Neuroaxonal Dystrophy (INAD).

-Glenda is a Mitochondrial and rare disease advocate, creator of NUBPL.org, a contributing writer for The Mighty and the regional blog, HerKentucky, and a freelance photographer.
+Glenda is a Mitochondrial and rare disease advocate, co-founder and executive director of the non-profit NUBPL.org, a contributing writer for The Mighty and the regional blog, HerKentucky, and a freelance photographer.
 She serves on the Board of Advisors for the NGLY-1 Foundation.
 She attended the University of Kentucky, where she received a Bachelor’s in English and a Master’s from the Patterson School of Diplomacy and International Commerce.
 She was a civil servant in her former life.

 For more information about NUBPL, please visit NUPBL.org.